-- Read the safety information that begins on page vii, the guidelines in "Working inside the server with the power on" on page 140, and "Handling static-sensitive devices" on page 141.
-This information will help you work safely. - Make sure that the devices that you are installing are supported.
-For a list of supported optional devices for the server, see http://www.ibm.com/systems/info/ x86servers/serverproven/compat/us/. - When you install your new server, take the opportunity to download and apply the most recent firmware updates.
+- Read the safety information that begins on page vii, and the guidelines in "Handling static-sensitive devices" on page 135.
+This information will help you work safely. - When you install your new server, take the opportunity to download and apply the most recent firmware updates.

 Important: Some cluster solutions require specific code levels or coordinated code updates.
 If the device is part of a cluster solution, verify that the latest level of code is supported for the cluster solution before you update the code.
 This step will help to ensure that any known issues are addressed and that your server is ready to function at maximum levels of performance.
-To download firmware updates for your server, go to http://www.ibm.com/eserver/support/fixes/fixcentral/.
+To download firmware updates for your server, complete the following steps: